LeoRenard/bipartite-graph-generation/README.md

 # bipartite-graph-generation

-This work, in the context of a Master 1 internship « Big Data Management and Analytics » at the University of Tours, supervised by Arnaud Soulet and Béatrice Markhoff), aims at generating a bipartite graph model for knowledge bases.
+This work, in the context of a Master 1 internship « Big Data Management and Analytics » at the University of Tours supervised by Arnaud Soulet and Béatrice Markhoff, aims at generating a bipartite graph model for knowledge bases.

 We rely here on Wikidata.